Bag maker Samsonite's CEO resigns after short-seller report

-HONG KONG (AP) — Luggage maker Samsonite says its CEO has stepped down following a report by a short-seller that questioned his credentials and the company's accounting.
+HONG KONG (AP) — Luggage maker Samsonite said Friday its CEO has stepped down following a report by a short-seller that questioned his credentials and the company's accounting.

-The company said in a statement Friday that Ramesh Tainwala resigned for personal reasons.
+The company said in a statement to the Hong Kong stock exchange that Ramesh Tainwala resigned for personal reasons.

-A research reported issued by U.S.-based short-seller Blue Orca a week earlier said Tainwala had falsely claimed on his resume that he had a doctorate degree in business administration.
+A research report issued by U.S.-based short-seller Blue Orca a week earlier said Tainwala had falsely claimed on his resume that he earned a doctorate degree in business administration from Union Institute and University in Cincinnati.

+The company said its board took the allegations seriously and decided that his departure was in the best interests of the company and its shareholders.

 Blue Orca also alleged Samsonite played "accounting games" related to its 2016 purchase of luxury baggage maker Tumi.